Is Magnesium Good for Diabetics?

-Answering the question, is magnesium good for diabetics, isn’t a simple yes or no. Whether you’re diabetic or not, it’s essential to only take the amount of magnesium you need.
+Answering the question, is magnesium good for glucose metabolism isn’t a simple yes or no. Whether you’re diabetic or not, it’s essential to only take the amount of magnesium you need.
 Otherwise, you might face some side effects and various risks.
 For some people, taking magnesium can lead to a laxative effect.
 This reaction is minimized when taking liquid magnesium with a high absorption rate.

 For people who can’t tolerate taking oral supplements, it’s often better to choose a topical cream instead.
 When you start any new lotion, you want to test it on the skin in a small area first to ensure you won’t suffer from skin irritation.